WU-AI-Racing/wuair_docs/docs/Development/setting-up-repos.md

 After entering the `ros2_ws` via Docker enter the `/src` directory.

 :::important
 The /src directory is mounted in the docker container!
-This means that you can make changes to files within the `\src` on your local machine or within docker and it will remain the same between both.
+This means that you can make changes to files within the `/src` on your local machine or within docker and it will remain the same between both.
 :::

 Next source ros with